viswadarshan-024/llm-translation-app/README.md

 This project is a multilingual translation app built with Streamlit and powered by the Groq Model (Gemma2-9b-It).
 It uses the LangChain framework for constructing a modular chain of prompts, models, and output parsers.
 The app allows users to translate text into a variety of target languages effortlessly.

+Access the app in your browser at [Translation App](https://llm-translation-app.streamlit.app/).

 **Features**

 * **Multilingual Translation:** Translate text into popular languages like French, Spanish, German, Tamil, and more.